etcinit/ohmygorm/README.md

 - Designed for one connection per app (for now)
 - MySQL and SQLite drivers
 - Built-in support for `facebookgo/inject`
+- Some helpers for building structs with the Repository Pattern

 ## Maybe one day: